Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 What funding is available for tech startups in Saudi Arabia?

 Saudi Arabia offers one of the most structured funding ecosystems in the world for tech startups.
-Options include Wa’ed Ventures (up to $20M), Misk Accelerator (non-dilutive), the National Technology Development Program, and the Saudi Venture Capital Company which deployed $860M in H1 2025 alone.
+Options include Wa’ed Ventures (Aramco-backed), the Misk Accelerator (non-dilutive), the National Technology Development Program, and the Saudi Venture Capital Company, which deployed around $860M across 114 deals in H1 2025 alone.
 Most programs welcome regional (non-Saudi) applicants.

-How much does annual maintenance cost for a mobile app?
+How is annual maintenance scoped for a mobile app?

-Plan for 15–25% of the initial development cost per year.
-This covers bug fixes, OS updates (new iOS/Android versions), security patches, server costs, and minor feature improvements.
-Major feature additions are typically scoped and quoted separately.
+Plan for 15–25% of the initial development scope per year.
+This covers bug fixes, OS updates (new iOS/Android versions), security patches, server scopes, and minor feature improvements.
+Major feature additions are typically scoped and scoped separately.

 Ready to Build Your Vision 2030 App?